General manufacturing safety

 Securing the manufacturing environment

-The Life Safety Code (National Fire Protection Association (NFPA) 101) covers specific requirements for stairways, exits, and doors.
+The NFPA 101 Life Safety Code covers specific requirements for stairways, exits, and doors.

-- Handrails for stairs are required to be located 30 to 34 inches above the tread surface.
+- Handrails for stairs should be 30 to 34 inches above the tread surface.

 - Doors that open onto a passageway pose a hazard to oncoming traffic.
-Guardrails can be used to minimize that hazard, or the floor can be painted to mark the swing area.
+Use guardrails to minimize or paint the floor to mark the swing area.

-- Exits should be unobstructed and well illuminated.
-Emergency lighting is required for exit hallways or paths.
-Inadequate illumination caused by glare or shadows which interfere with vision can contribute to accidents.
+- Keep exits unobstructed and well illuminated.
+Also, use emergency in exit hallways or paths.
+Inadequate illumination due to glares or shadows can contribute to accidents.

-- Illumination levels should be consistent to reduce visual fatigue created when one moves from bright surroundings into dark ones.
-The manufacturing layout should not require employees to face windows, unshielded lamps, or other sources of glare.
+- The manufacturing layout should not require employees to face windows, unshielded lamps, or other sources of glare.

-- Arranging electrical extension cords to avoid tripping hazards.
+- Arrange electrical extension cords to avoid tripping hazards.

 - Floor surfaces should have a slip-resistant finish.
-Tripping hazards can be minimized by immediately replacing defective tiles and carpet or worn floor mats.
+Additionally, minimize tripping hazards by immediately replacing defective tiles and carpet or worn floor mats.
 Slip-resistant floor wax can give polished floors a higher coefficient of friction.

 - Floor mats and runners offer more slip-resistant protection for stairways or lobby entrances.
 Offices should have an area specifically designed for storing supplies.